sergiotarxz/Perl-Attribute-Validate/README.md

         say shift;
     }

-Receives a list of L<Type::Tiny> types and enforces those types into the arguments, the first argument may be a HashRef containing the spec of L<Type::Params> to change the behavior of this module, for example {strictness => 0} as the first argument will allow the user to have more arguments than the ones declared.
+Receives a list of [Type::Tiny](https://metacpan.org/pod/Type%3A%3ATiny) types and enforces those types into the arguments, the first argument may be a HashRef containing the spec of [Type::Params](https://metacpan.org/pod/Type%3A%3AParams) to change the behavior of this module, for example {strictness => 0} as the first argument will allow the user to have more arguments than the ones declared.

-=back

-=head1 DEPENDENCIES
+# DEPENDENCIES

 The module will pull all the dependencies it needs on install, the minimum supported Perl is v5.16.3, although latest versions are mostly tested for 5.38.2

-=head1 CONFIGURATION AND ENVIRONMENT
+# CONFIGURATION AND ENVIRONMENT

 If your OS Perl is too old perlbrew can be used instead.

-=head1 BUGS AND LIMITATIONS
+# BUGS AND LIMITATIONS

 Enchanting subroutines with attributes won't allow them to be used by this module because of limitations of the language.

-=head1 LICENSE AND COPYRIGHT
+# LICENSE AND COPYRIGHT

 Copyright (c) 2025 Sergio Iglesias